PRINCE SHAKUR

 Prince Shakur is a queer Jamaican-American writer, filmmaker, educator, and organizer whose body of work spans memoir, journalism, video, and radical pedagogy.
 His debut memoir, When They Tell You To Be Good (Tin House), was named one of TIME Magazine’s Most Anticipated Books and praised by Publishers Weekly as “a searing account of self-discovery amidst the unyielding weight of structural oppression.”
 His essays have appeared in Teen Vogue, Afropunk, Vice, The Nation, Catapult, and The Appeal, with recurring themes of Black radical history, abolition, queer identity, diasporic memory, and resistance.

-Shakur has produced over 300 political and personal video essays for his growing YouTube platform, and co-hosts The Dugout, a podcast on Black anarchist history.
+Shakur has produced political and personal video essays for his growing YouTube platform, and co-hosts The Dugout, a podcast on Black anarchist history.
 His short film Before I Die premiered in 2023, and he is a past resident of Sangam House, La Maison Baldwin, and the Studios of Key West.
 With a foundation in grassroots organizing—from Black Lives Matter campus protests to direct action at Standing Rock—his artistic practice is grounded in community care, insurgent histories, and liberatory politics.

 He shares writing resources about craft, publishing, and freelancing as the founder of the newsletter, Millennial Writer Life as well as his Youtube channel that documents his life as a traveler/author.
 He is also the host of The Creative Hour podcast, and has a long background as a grassroots, radical organizer in Ohio, Standing Rock, and abroad.